AI-Guru/music-generation-research/README.md

 ## Abstracts Collection.

+### Symphony Generation with Permutation Invariant Language Model.

+> In this work, we present a symbolic symphony music generation solution, SymphonyNet, based on a permutation invariant language model.
+To bridge the gap between text generation and symphony generation task, we propose a novel Multi-track Multi-instrument Repeatable (MMR) representation with particular 3-D positional embedding and a modified Byte Pair Encoding algorithm (Music BPE) for music tokens.
+A novel linear transformer decoder architecture is introduced as a backbone for modeling extra-long sequences of symphony tokens.
+Meanwhile, we train the decoder to learn automatic orchestration as a joint task by masking instrument information from the input.
+We also introduce a large-scale symbolic symphony dataset for the advance of symphony generation research.
+Our empirical results show that our proposed approach can generate coherent, novel, complex and harmonious symphony compared to human composition, which is the pioneer solution for multi-track multi-instrument symbolic music generation.

+### Theme Transformer: Symbolic Music Generation with Theme-Conditioned Transformer.

+> Attention-based Transformer models have been increasingly employed for automatic music generation.
+To condition the generation process of such a model with a user-specified sequence, a popular approach is to take that conditioning sequence as a priming sequence and ask a Transformer decoder to generate a continuation.
+However, this prompt-based conditioning cannot guarantee that the conditioning sequence would develop or even simply repeat itself in the generated continuation.
+In this paper, we propose an alternative conditioning approach, called theme-based conditioning, that explicitly trains the Transformer to treat the conditioning sequence as a thematic material that has to manifest itself multiple times in its generation result.
+This is achieved with two main technical contributions.
+First, we propose a deep learning-based approach that uses contrastive representation learning and clustering to automatically retrieve thematic materials from music pieces in the training data.
+Second, we propose a novel gated parallel attention module to be used in a sequence-to-sequence (seq2seq) encoder/decoder architecture to more effectively account for a given conditioning thematic material in the generation process of the Transformer decoder.
+We report on objective and subjective evaluations of variants of the proposed Theme Transformer and the conventional prompt-based baseline, showing that our best model can generate, to some extent, polyphonic pop piano music with repetition and plausible variations of a given condition.

 ### MidiBERT-Piano: Large-scale Pre-training for Symbolic Music Understanding.

 > This paper presents an attempt to employ the mask language modeling approach of BERT to pre-train a 12-layer Transformer model over 4,166 pieces of polyphonic piano MIDI files for tackling a number of symbolic-domain discriminative music understanding tasks.
 These include two note-level classification tasks, i.e., melody extraction and velocity prediction, as well as two sequence-level classification tasks, i.e., composer classification and emotion classification.
 We find that, given a pre-trained Transformer, our models outperform recurrent neural network based baselines with less than 10 epochs of fine-tuning.
 Ablation studies show that the pre-training remains effective even if none of the MIDI data of the downstream tasks are seen at the pre-training stage, and that freezing the self-attention layers of the Transformer at the fine-tuning stage slightly degrades performance.
 All the five datasets employed in this work are publicly available, as well as checkpoints of our pre-trained and fine-tuned models.
 As such, our research can be taken as a benchmark for symbolic-domain music understanding.